 What is to happen with Danielle and Matt?
 Will things get worse or better?
 Will he get his Georgetown scholarship or will he fail at everything?
 Watch the film to find out.

 Not only does the film have a lot of heart… the humor is well-timed, well-written, and the acting is superb between all actors.
 Timothy Olyphant and James Remar steal the show, as two douchey porn director/producers.

 Oh, and also!
 The soundtrack fucking rules!
-Echo and the Bunnymen, Satchel, Filter (“Take A Picture” is still the best song ever)… David Gray, Elliott Smith, Queen/David Bowie, MARVIN GAYE, Red House Painters, The Verve, Mogwai, Josh Rouse, Binocular (the end credits song “Maybe You’re Gone” is FANTASTIC)…. and even the legendary hardcore band Youth Of Today’s “Break Down The Walls” is heard, briefly!
+Echo and the Bunnymen, Satchel, Filter (“Take A Picture” is still the best song ever)… David Gray, Elliott Smith, Queen/David Bowie, MARVIN GAYE, Red House Painters, The Verve, Mogwai, Josh Rouse, Binocular (the end credits song “Maybe You’re Gone” written by Danny Scherr, is FANTASTIC)…. and even the legendary hardcore band Youth Of Today’s “Break Down The Walls” is heard, briefly!
 Also some great hip-hop/rap songs, too (N.E.R.D., Groove Armada), etc.

 Written by David T. Wagner and Brent Goldfield, and directed by Luke Greenfield.
 Extremely underrated film…. don’t be turned off by the porn star storyline.
 It’s way more than that, and it deserves to be in any classic teen/high school movie list.
 Right up there with The Breakfast Club, Can’t Buy Me Love, Some Kind Of Wonderful, Ferris Bueller’s Day Off, Better Off Dead, Charlie Bartlett, Nick & Norah’s Infinite Playlist, Risky Business (it’s WAY better than Risky Business, even though people have compared the two films).
 Definitely worth at least one viewing.
 As of 2018, I’ve seen it like 150 times.